Career Definition for a Forensic Laboratory Technician

 To be successful as a forensic laboratory technician, you should have a good attention to detail, good interpersonal skills, and work well as part of a team.
 Depending on the state, the workplace and your specific role, you may need more specialized knowledge, such as OSHA safety requirements or information from material safety data sheets.

-According to data from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment outlook for forensic science technicians will grow at a slower-than-average rate of 6% from 2012-2022.
-Minimal growth in this field is expected due to the continued importance of forensic evidence in conducting investigations and prosecuting offenders.
-The BLS states that forensic laboratory technicians had a median salary of $52,840 in May 2012.
+According to data from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), employment of forensic science technicians will grow 17% from 2016-2026, which is much faster than the average for all occupations.
+Growth in this field is expected due to the continued importance of forensic evidence in conducting investigations and prosecuting offenders.
+The BLS states that the median annual salary for forensic laboratory technicians was $57,850 as of May 2017.

 Alternate Career Options

 A police officer is responsible for upholding laws and protecting people and property from crime.
 Police officers perform patrols, write tickets for infractions, make arrests of those suspected of committing a crime, complete related paperwork, and testify in court as required.
 They may work for local, state, federal or tribal law enforcement agencies.